-Given the limited nature of the projected population growth, it is clear that it does not entirely explain the projected change in the number of households.
+Given the limited nature of the projected population growth associated with these, it is clear that it does not entirely explain the projected change in the number of households.
 Indeed, the difference between the household and population projections is due to the trend in more people living alone or in smaller households.
-In the Cairngorms National Park, the average household size is projected to drop from 2.15 people in 2012 to 1.93 people in 2037 (Figure 146).
+In the Cairngorms National Park, the average household size is projected to drop from 2.12 people in 2014 to 1.91 people in 2039 (Figure 146).